 Best Practices for Internet Leads

-First, be sure to call every lead within at least five minutes of registration.
-If the lead comes in before or after work hours , be sure to call them first thing when you start working the next day.
+First, call every lead within at least five minutes of registration.
+Call them when you start working the next day if the lead comes in before or after work hours.

-Second, be sure to touch every lead five times in the first day.
+Second, touch every lead five times on the first day.
 A touch includes text messages, emails, and phone calls.
-While this may seem like a lot, it’s crucial to put in that amount of effort so that you stay top of mind.
+While this may seem like a lot, it’s crucial to put in that effort to stay top of mind.

 Google Ads for Real Estate Conclusion

 Also, give enough time to each ad and funnel to determine effectiveness.
 Too many agents shut ads off or give up before having enough data to see if it was the ad that wasn’t working or just too small of a target audience.

-The ultimate goal is to get this completely dialed in so that you can start to build a scalable and consistent business.
+The ultimate goal is to get this dialed in so you can build a scalable and consistent business.
 Don’t get discouraged if it takes a year or more to see meaningful results.
 PPC advertising is a long-term strategy.